 - Young Westminster Foundation – is seeking donations for two initiatives from local businesses.
 Laptops and IT devices – many vulnerable families do not have access to IT devices which means that teachers and youth workers are unable to adequately support children pastorally or academically.
 And activity packs – to complement comprehensive online support youth clubs are distributing activity packs to families including games, arts and crafts.
 Contact Kate

-- Clothing donations for the homeless – if you or one of your contacts might be able to help contact Kate
+- Clothing donations to support charities – if you or one of your contacts might be able to help contact Kate

 - Food donations to support food banks – if you or one of your contacts might be able to help contact Kate